MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nn-shobjidl-iquerycancelautoplay.md

-<a href="autoplay">Autoplay in Windows XP: Automatically Detect and React to New Devices on a System</a>
+<a href="https://msdn.microsoft.com/en-us/library/Cc144202(v=VS.85).aspx">Autoplay in Windows XP: Automatically Detect and React to New Devices on a System</a>